Best Time to Visit Koh Samui

 Best Time of Year to Visit Koh Samui

-The best time to visit Koh Samui is from December to February, which is the dry season.
-Each season in Koh Samui has something special to offer.
-High season, also known as dry season, is busy, but the weather is nice, and you won't see rain.
+If you want sunshine and pleasantly warm weather, the best time to visit Koh Samui is from December to February, which is the dry season.
+But dry season, understandably, is also high season, so it will also be busy during this time.
+That said, you won't see any rain.
 If you want to jump into the sea, explore the surrounding islands, or get on a boat for a tour, this is definitely the best time of the year to visit.

 If you have a budget in mind and want to avoid the crowds, then you might want to arrive during the hot or the rainy season, which chase many visitors away but offer better prices and better deals.